 To some the ultimate goal is to blur the background out so much you can’t make out any details.
 Other photographers just want enough blur to separate the subject from the background.

 Focal length is one of the four key ingredients in achieving a blurry background.
-The longer the focal length, the easier it will be to blur the background.
+The longer the focal length, the easier it’ll be to blur the background.

 So, if background blur is important to you, an 85mm lens is better than a 50mm lens for portraits.